Build a Grip with AlumaGrips

 At the range, I was able to maintain a good firm hold of the handgun — even when my hands started to get sweaty.
 My only issue with these grips is I should have gone with more aggressive checkering, but I can’t fault AlumaGrips for that.

 The Build a Grip feature on the AlumaGrip site sets them apart from all the other 1911 grips on the market in my opinion.
 During the build process, I found my interaction with this company to be very pleasant.
 It didn’t take long for my order to be filled, which surprised me a little bit during this pandemic where everything seems to be taking longer.
+Side note, take a look at the TRP Operator review that Yamil Sued wrote.
+I think you will appreciate a second view on this amazing pistol.

 Oh yeah, I nearly forgot to mention.
 AlumaGrips offers more than just 1911 grips.
 But to find out what, you’re just going to have to go look yourself.
 I can’t tell you everything — it would ruin the surprise.